 Here is your formula for success

-Ball Flight is created by Club Mechanics that create Swing Mechanics
+Ball Flight is created by Club Mechanics that inform Swing Mechanics

 Note: I often hear golfers say “I get it, but all I want is a swing that will hit the ball straight”.
 This comment usually stems from a false concept that if they “do the right swing” they will “hit the right shot”.
 My intent with this article is that you understand once and for all that you are in control of every shot you hit because you are in control of where you focus your attention.
 The reality is “if you hit the right shot, then the club moved the correct way, so you will have done the right swing”.

-That’s right… Ball Flight is created by Club Mechanics that create Swing Mechanics.
+That’s right… Ball Flight is created by Club Mechanics that inform Swing Mechanics.

 You can begin to apply these concepts during a practice session by simply playing with the clubface through impact.
 Focus on delivering a square clubface through impact for a few shots, then focus on delivering an open clubface for a few shots, then a closed clubface for a few shots.
 See what happens when you put your attention on your intention of what you are doing with the clubface through impact.
 I believe you will sense different swing mechanics for each variation.
 This little exercise may reveal that you can hit any shot you want when your attention is focused on a clear intent for What the clubface is doing through impact and not on How to swing.